The ESG Industrial Complex: $35T in Monetized Virtue

 Performance: What the Data Shows

 ESG fund performance versus conventional alternatives is a contested empirical question.
-The honest answer is: it depends on the period, the benchmark, and what you define as an ESG fund.
+The honest answer is that it depends on the period, the benchmark, and what you define as an ESG fund.

 The 2019-2021 outperformance was largely explained by sector exposure, not ESG factors.
 ESG funds systematically overweighted technology (high ESG scores) and underweighted energy (low ESG scores).
 The technology bull market of 2019-2021 made ESG look prescient.
 When energy outperformed in 2022, the same systematic bias made ESG look reckless.

-A 2022 paper in the Journal of Financial Economics by Lubos Pastor, Robert Stambaugh, and Lucian Taylor offered a theoretical reconciliation: ESG assets may have lower expected returns but provide non-financial utility to investors who value them.
+A 2022 paper in the Journal of Financial Economics by Pástor, Stambaugh, and Taylor offered a theoretical reconciliation: ESG assets may have lower expected returns but provide non-financial utility to investors who value them.
 This is internally consistent but entirely different from the claim that ESG investing produces superior risk-adjusted financial returns.
 The industry sold the latter.
 The academics offered the former.

 The Fee Architecture